+Another way to get the best experiences in the University is learning to ask for help from both Lecturers and classmates, this does not include financial help.
 Ask for help in any of the course areas you are experiencing difficulties.
 Lecturers are a great resource when you are having difficulty in classes.
 Also, you can become a better student by getting tutored (attending tutorials) as this will build your knowledge.

 Resources such as university career services can assist you with résumé building, job interview questions, job hunting and networking skills on campus.
-All of these play a vital role in preparing you for life after college.
+All of these play a vital roles in preparing you for life after college.
 You should not go for these resources only when you think you need them because there is always room for improvement.
 Don’t be afraid to ask for help, if you ever feel overworked, stressed or just in need of advice or a friendly ear, your university likely has an abundant amount of resources on campus.
 Whenever you feel like you need help managing a heavy workload, go to your university’s Student Success Centre or student’s union or make an appointment with an academic guidance counsellor to search for help.
 Feeling homesick and burned out?
 Do not be afraid to reach out to people you trust or your university’s student health services for guidance.

 Particularly, mental health issues are becoming the usual thing among students, and no one should be afraid to talk about the mental issues he/she is passing through.
-Fortunately, society is gradually shedding its stigma against mental ill-health and becoming increasingly aware of the importance of recognising mental health issues on campus.
+Fortunately, society is gradually shedding its stigma against mental ill-health and becoming increasingly aware of the importance of recognizing mental health issues on campus.
 There is no shame in admitting that you are having a tough time and asking for help because we all do at times and you are not alone.
 Your health ( physical and emotional) is so essential in order to ensure you are on your feet and moving forward so that you can enjoy your university years to the fullest.

-5. Live healthily.
+5. Live healthily